salah-alhajj/strct/README.md

   </a>
 </p>

-Supercharge your project initialization with the power of STRCT! 🐍💨
+STRCT is a powerful and flexible command-line tool designed to streamline your project initialization process.
+Say goodbye to manual directory creation and hello to consistent, scalable project structures! 🎉

 ## 🌟 Features

-- 🚀 Automatically create project structures from predefined templates
+- 🚀 Create project structures from predefined templates
-- 📁 Add custom templates from existing directories
+- 🔧 Add custom templates from existing directories
 - 🎯 Specify custom destination paths for your projects
 - 📋 List and manage available templates
-- 🔧 Cross-platform compatibility (Windows, macOS, Linux)
+- 🔄 Cross-platform compatibility (Windows, macOS, Linux)

 ## 🚀 Quick Start

 ### Installation

+You can install STRCT using pip:

 ```bash
 pip install strct
 ```

 ### Usage

+After installation, you can use STRCT from the command line:

 1. Create a new project structure:
    ```